insight

 Commercial broker-agents can help with the first two options.
 The third requires state approval and certain financial requirements must be met.

-Frequently asked questions about CA workers’ comp
+Frequently asked questions about California workers’ compensation insurance

 What do I risk by not having workers’ comp insurance?